Vambooze/shadowops/[scripts]/pug-cokebusiness/readme.md

 Requirements consist of:
-QBCore OR ESX (other frameworks will work but not supported) qb-menu OR ox_lib (ps-ui or any qb-menu resource name changed will work) qb-target OR ox_target (any qb-inventory resource name changed will work) qb-inventory OR ox_inventory OR qs-inventory (any qb-inventory resource name changed will work) OLD (ESX FRAMEWORKS) ARE NOT SUPPORTED (NO REFUNDS WILL BEGRANTED ON THIS SCRIPT)
+QBCore OR ESX (other frameworks will work but not supported) qb-menu OR ox_lib (ps-ui or any qb-menu resource name changed will work) qb-target OR ox_target (any origen_inventory resource name changed will work) origen_inventory OR ox_inventory OR qs-inventory (any origen_inventory resource name changed will work) OLD (ESX FRAMEWORKS) ARE NOT SUPPORTED (NO REFUNDS WILL BEGRANTED ON THIS SCRIPT)

 4,400 LINES OF CODE